From the beginnings of the successful NEPTURION® series until today

 Q: What were great moments in your career as developer?

 A: There are lots of little moments.
 The many small development steps consist of observing, analysing and making creative and targeted changes to the test conditions.
 In the event of success, a very satisfying realization arises that one has understood one's surroundings a little better.

 I am proud to see in how many scientific publications on research projects my lamps have been the subject of research or taken into account.
 I think that we have achieved essential knowledge for the conservation of the worldwide coral population and that controlled breeding programs can preserve or even supplement the natural stocks.

 Q: A great contribution to sustainability!

 In recent years, BLV has expanded its product portfolio to include LED luminaires.
 The latest LED NEPTURION® series will be launched shortly, but the company will continue to supply metal halide (MH) lamps that have been used worldwide for over two decades.

 The list of worldwide research reports with detailed references to the BLV NEPTURION® lamps can be found here.

 About BLV Licht- und Vakuumtechnik GmbH

-Since our foundation in 1968, BLV Licht- und Vakuumtechnik GmbH headquartered in Steinhöring near Munich has developed into a global player in lamp manufacture.
+Since our foundation in 1968, BLV Licht- und Vakuumtechnik GmbH headquartered in Steinhöring near Munich has developed into a global player in lighting solutions.
 We have been a part of the USHIO Group for over 20 years now.
 With their high-technology special lamps, USHIO is the world market leader in industrial applications such as office automation and cinema projection.
 In doing so, the USHIO Group has an approx. global turnover of 1.5 billion Euro and employ around 5 700 employees.